coo990/tonights-dinner/README.md

 # Tonight's Dinner

 ## My Approach
-Created a web-app that allows me to input and store the dinners I cook in the evening.
+Created a web-app that allows me to input, store and search the dinners I cook in the evening.
 Helpful for tracking what I eat and what I can make.
 Contains CRUD elements working successfully to add dinner, edit posting and delete food.

 Also contains a "I'm Feeling Hungry" feature, where when clicked, runs a function that randomly displays a dinner from the database, if the user is unsure what to eat.